sebtac/MLxE/README.md

 To address the above issues, we have further modified the A3C code, mainly:

 1.)
-Implemented a MLxE algorithm consisting of:
+Implemented a MLxE architecture consisting of:
 - Process 0 assigned to Learner
 - All remaining Processes assigned to Executors
 - Memorizer's function split between Executors and the Learner
 - Iterative-Synchronized Architecture:
     - First Executors generate examples and update Memory Buffer than Learner samples memory buffer and performs model updates and shares the resulting model with the Executor for the use in the next iteration of example generation
-    - All executors generate only one set of examples per iteration
+    - Each executor generates only one set of examples per iteration
-    - Learner performs as many model updates per iteration as there are possible unique batches in the memory buffer (default batch size is 64 thus with full memory buffer there       will be 112 batches sampled)
+    - Learner performs as many model updates per iteration as there are possible unique batches in the memory buffer (default batch size is 64 thus with full memory buffer there will be 112 batches sampled), but re-sampling of the experience across batches is possible.
+2.)
+Using only one Target Model and one Main Model
-- The Target Model in a model update is held constant and set to the one used in generation of the examples in the current Iteration.
+- Using only one Learner allowed to work with a single copy of the Target Model stabilizing the training.
+The Target Models is the same as the one used in generation of the examples in the current Iteration.
 Keeping target model constant is a well established practice to reduce a variance of the estimates and thus making the model training process more stable.
 The intuitive explanation of such approach is that by heaving the target model constant, all model updates aim to improve the models ability to match the given target.
 Were we changing the target our training process would be "chasing" different goal at each iteration of the model update making the training process more unstable.

 2.)
 Implemented the complete Memory Buffer:
 - there is one memory buffer, shared across all workers